ptracton/CSUN_ECE_VHDL/GPIO/README.md

 ### Regression

 A regression is a collection of tests to prove a design is working.
 The ability to run all of the self checking tests and collect the results to see if the design working is critical.
 To do this, there is a tool in the tools directory, [run_regression.py](https://github.com/ptracton/CSUN_ECE_VHDL/blob/main/GPIO/tools/run_regression.py).

 To run the tool you need to feed it a list of  test cases to run through.
+It will then run all of the listed tests against all of the known boards to run on.
+So for our 2 current tests and 3 known boards, we wind up running 6 simulations.
 In the sim directory there is a file, [regression_rtl.f](https://github.com/ptracton/CSUN_ECE_VHDL/blob/main/GPIO/sim/regression_rtl.f).  it is just a list of test cases to go through.
 Notice no file extension.
 The run\_regression.py tool will iterate through this list and call run\_sim.py for each of the test cases.
 When done it will inform the user of the number of tests ran, who passed, who failed and some statistics about it.

 This command will run the regression using Modelsim